drivendataorg/cookiecutter-data-science/docs/docs/index.md

 ## Getting started

 With this in mind, we've created a data science cookiecutter template for projects in Python.
-Your analysis doesn't have to be in Python, but the template does provide some Python boilerplate that you'd want to remove (in the `{{ cookiecutter.module_name }}` folder for example, and the Sphinx documentation skeleton in `docs`).
+Your analysis doesn't have to be in Python, but the template does provide some Python boilerplate that you'd want to remove (in the `{{ cookiecutter.module_name }}` folder for example, and the mkdocs documentation skeleton in `docs`).

 > ℹ️ Cookiecutter Data Science v2 has changed from v1.
 It now requires installing the new cookiecutter-data-science Python package, which extends the functionality of the [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/README.html) templating utility.
 Use the provided `ccds` command-line program instead of `cookiecutter`.